The Nepean Triathlon bike course reverted to a previous course for this year’s event, a challenging ride with a variety of different sections.

 The ride above is an excellent example of efficient cycling behaviour.
 By riding in a narrow band of power with minimal spikes or surges over FTP, riding with good cadence and pedalling constantly.
 Overall the variability in Power is 1.04, excellent for the technical nature of the ride.
 This race was a test event for the athlete for Western Sydney 70.3, putting into practice some recent development and improved cycling efficiency on the bike.

 In addition to a vastly improved cycle leg, this controlled efficient ride with power produced a Pb for a 10km run off the bike.

-The next profile is of an athlete who has recently begun riding with a Power Meter, with a very pleasing change in cycling behaviour after only a few rides (see previous training ride below).
+The next profile is of an athlete who has recently begun riding with a Power Meter.
+Experiencing a very pleasing change in cycling behaviour after only a few rides (see previous training ride below).

 The 1st ride with Power (below) shows massive variability in Power, with many big spikes over FTP combined with a grinding nature on the pedals as represented by low cadence and freewheeling.